-Murder investigation of natchez native now streaming on Discovery+ - Mississippi's Best Community Newspaper
+Murder investigation of Natchez native now streaming on Discovery+ - Mississippi's Best Community Newspaper

 The episode, “A Tale of Two Knives,” is available to view now, Sullivan said.

-In this episode, the lifeless body of hard-working med student Carmen Sanders is found pinned to her bedroom floor with a large kitchen knife.
+In this episode, the lifeless body of hard-working med student Carmen Sanders was found in her bedroom.

 Suspicions immediately turn to her boyfriend, who placed a disarmingly casual 911 call from the scene of the crime.